echronos/echronos/internal-docs/conventions.md

 Function arguments that are modified within the scope of the function must not be marked as const.
 By-value arguments must not be marked as const in the function declaration.
 For example for the function definition `int foo(const int *const bar) { return *bar; }`, the declaration `int foo(const int *const bar);` is invalid whereas `int foo(const int *bar);` is the correct declaration.

+All C code must be compatible with the ISO9899:1990 / C90 / ANSI C standard.
+This is necessary so that the RTOS can be built with C compilers that do not support later C standards.
+Compilers that do support later C standards shall be run in C90 compatibility mode if possible.